 Our weekend Young Adult Friends retreats are for young adults (age 18-35ish) in the Philadelphia Yearly Meeting area and beyond.
 The gatherings are held quarterly – fall, winter, spring, and a YAF community at PYM Annual Sessions in the summer.
 Retreats are usually held at a meetinghouse and centered around a theme.

-The William Penn Lecture is a Philadelphia Yearly Meeting tradition under the care of Young Adult Friends.
-On a Saturday evening in late March, the whole Yearly Meeting community is invited to come to Arch Street Meeting House for the lecture.
+Formerly known as the William Penn Lecture, the Seeking Faithfulness Series is a Philadelphia Yearly Meeting tradition under the care of Young Adult Friends.
+On a Saturday evening in late March, the whole Yearly Meeting community is invited to come to Arch Street Meeting House for a program.
 In 2016, the lecture was March 19, with Mary Crauderueff speaking on “Spirit Works: Exploring Quaker Leadership.”

 There are lots of ways to get involved to help the Young Adult Friends program run – from leading a workshop or cooking a meal at a retreat, to serving on the YAF Pastoral Care committee, to letting YAFs in your meeting know about YAF events & resources.
 More info is on our Volunteers page.